 Education & Training Computer Software Business License in Dubai

 The global education technology sector is projected to surpass USD 400 billion by 2025, and the UAE sits at the centre of this expansion.
 With a digitally ambitious government, a young and tech-savvy population, and a strategic position bridging Asia, Africa, and Europe, Dubai has become one of the most attractive destinations for businesses developing and distributing education and training computer software.
-For entrepreneurs and established firms alike, obtaining the right licence is the essential first step towards capturing this opportunity.
+For entrepreneurs and established firms alike, obtaining the right license is the essential first step towards capturing this opportunity.

-This guide covers everything you need to know about the Education & Training Computer Software Business Licence in Dubai, including what it covers, who it suits, how to set it up at Dubai South Business Hub Free Zone, and what the regulatory landscape looks like.
+This guide covers everything you need to know about the Education & Training Computer Software Business License in Dubai, including what it covers, who it suits, how to set it up at Dubai South Business Hub Free Zone, and what the regulatory landscape looks like.

-What the Licence Covers
+What the License Covers

-Operating under Activity Code 6201.99 and classified within the ICT category, this Business Licence authorises companies to develop, supply, distribute, and support computer software specifically designed for educational and training purposes.
+Operating under Activity Code 6201.99 and classified within the ICT category, this Business License authorises companies to develop, supply, distribute, and support computer software specifically designed for educational and training purposes.
 The scope is broad and commercially significant, encompassing:

 Design and development of e-learning platforms and learning management systems (LMS)